AbdelRahmanMI/Amazone_Clone/README.md

 * We did 2 Mailers each mailer for a table and we tested this with MailHog

+New Update

+ * In the new feature which is Job we added 2 jobs
+ * each job send mail for a table one for item and one for users

+Latest Update

+* Now we have a new feature which is the Active Storage, we can add Cover image and images to Items
+* We have a button for each image and we illustrate this in the ScreenShots attached down below

 This README would normally document whatever steps are necessary to get the application up and running.